wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 41 But when the heavy clouds of smoke passed away towards the west, behold the earth was covered with the killed and the wounded.

-42 Alas! the sight was shocking to behold ; as the deed was ignoble.
+42 Alas ! the sight was shocking to behold ; as the deed was ignoble.

 43 About two hundred men rose not : the stones had bruised them ; the sharp rocks bad fallen upon them: